 The Company at certain times enters into standby letters of credit agreements with financial institutions primarily relating to the guarantee of future performance on certain contracts.
-Contingent liabilities on outstanding standby letters of credit agreements aggregated to zero at June 30, 2012 and 2011.
+Contingent liabilities on outstanding standby letters of credit agreements aggregated to zero at June 30, 2014 and 2013.
 The Company, as a U.S. Government contractor, is subject to audits, reviews, and investigations by the U.S. Government related to its negotiation and performance of government contracts and its accounting for such contracts.
 Failure to comply with applicable U.S. Government standards by a contractor may result in suspension from eligibility for award of any new government contract and a guilty plea or conviction may result in debarment from eligibility for awards.
 The government may, in certain cases, also terminate existing contracts, recover damages, and impose other sanctions and penalties.
-As a result of a pending U.S. government audit the Company has determined a range of possible outcomes none of which the Company believes would have a materially adverse effect on the Company's financial position or results of operations.
-In accordance with ASC 450 "Contingencies" the Company has accrued the amount within the range that appears to be its best estimate of a possible outcome.
+As a result of contract audits the Company will determine a range of possible outcomes and in accordance with ASC 450 "Contingencies" the Company will accrue amounts within a range that appears to be its best estimate of a possible outcome.
+Adjustments are made to accruals, if any, periodically based on current information.